Robinlovelace/Creating-maps-in-R/README.md

 [2] The third line of code is included for historical interest and to provide an opportunity to discuss R functions and their arguments (the values inside a function's brackets) in detail.
 Note the arguments are separated by a comma.
 The order in which they are specified is important.
 You do not have to explicitly type `dsn =` or `layer =` as R knows which order they appear. `readOGR("data", "london_sport")` would work just as well.
 For clarity, it is good practice to include argument names when learning new functions so we will continue to do so.

-[3] To see how this map was created, see the code in intro-spatial.Rmd.
-This may be loaded by typing `file.edit("intro-spatial.Rmd")` or online at [github.com/Robinlovelace/Creating-maps-in-R/blob/master/intro-spatial.Rmd](https://github.com/Robinlovelace/Creating-maps-in-R/blob/master/intro-spatial.Rmd).
+[3] To see how this map was created, see the code in [README.Rmd](https://github.com/Robinlovelace/Creating-maps-in-R/blob/master/README.Rmd) .
+This may be loaded by typing `file.edit("README.Rmd")` or online at [github.com/Robinlovelace/Creating-maps-in-R/blob/master/README.Rmd](https://github.com/Robinlovelace/Creating-maps-in-R/blob/master/README.Rmd).

 [4] Note: entering `projInfo()` provides additional CRS options. [spatialreference.org](http://spatialreference.org/) provides more information about EPSG codes.